-Deleting a log record while retaining an earlier log record would result in gaps in the log, and would require more complex log processing.
-Therefore in practise, systems find a point in the log such that all earlier log records can be deleted, and delete that part of the log.
+Deleting a log record while retaining an earlier log record would result in gaps in the log and would require more complex log processing.
+Therefore in practice, systems find a point in the log where all earlier log records can be deleted, and they delete that part of the log.
 Often, the log is broken up into multiple files, and a file is deleted when all log records in the file can be deleted.

 Archival logging: Archival logging retains log records that may be needed for recovery from media failure (such as disk crashes).
 Archival dumps are the equivalent of checkpoints for recovery from media failure.
-The rules for deletion above can be used for archival logs, but based on the last archival dump instead of the last checkpoint.
-The frequency of archival dumps would be lesser than checkpointing, since a lot of data has to be written.
+The preceding rules for deletion can be used for archival logs, but based on the last archival dump instead of the last checkpoint.
+The frequency of archival dumps would be less than checkpointing, since a lot of data have to be written.
 Thus more log records would need to be retained with archival logging.

-16.4 Describe how to modify the recovery algorithm of Section 16.4 to implement savepoints, and to perform rollback to a savepoint.
-(Savepoints are described in Section 16.8.3.)
+19.4 Describe how to modify the recovery algorithm of Section 19.4 to implement savepoints and to perform rollback to a savepoint.
+(Savepoints are described in Section 19.9.3.)

-Answer: A savepoint can be performed as follows:
+A savepoint can be performed as follows:

 - a.
 Output onto stable storage all log records for that transaction which are currently in main memory. - b.
-Output onto stable storage a log record of the form <savepoint T_i >, where T_I is the transaction identifier.
+Output onto stable storage a log record of the form $\leq x_i$, where T_i is the transaction identifier.